 Every day, your body makes more than 300 billion new blood cells to replace cells that die off naturally.
 There are three main types of blood cell:

-- white blood cells (including lymphocytes, the cells that are abnormal in lymphoma), which fight infection
+- white blood cells (leucocytes) including lymphocytes, the cells that are abnormal in lymphoma and fight infection

-- red blood cells, which carry oxygen around your body
+- red blood cells (erythrocytes), which carry oxygen around your body

-- platelets, which help your blood to clot if you have an injury.
+- platelets (thrombocytes), which help your blood to clot if you have an injury.

 All these different types of blood cell develop in your bone marrow from blood (haemopoietic) stem cells.
 Stem cells are undeveloped cells that can divide and mature into all the different types of blood cell your body needs.

 A stem cell transplant is a procedure that replaces damaged or destroyed stem cells in your bone marrow with healthy stem cells.

 It is sometimes called a ‘peripheral blood stem cell transplant’ (if the healthy stem cells are collected from the bloodstream) or a ‘bone marrow transplant’ (if the healthy stem cells are collected from the bone marrow).
 Most stem cell transplants nowadays use stem cells collected from the bloodstream.
 We refer to both as ‘stem cell transplants’ in the rest of our information.

 For detailed information on what stem cell transplants involve, see our separate pages on having a stem cell transplant, and self (autologous) stem cell transplants and donor (allogeneic) stem cell transplants.

 Stem cells are dividing all the time to create the blood cells your body needs.
 They are very sensitive to the effects of chemotherapy, which kills cells that are actively dividing.